ali-almasi/ali-almasi.github.io/projects.md

 	- Aimed at investigating the applications of positive but not completely positive maps in quantum information theory, with a specific emphasis on their role as entanglement criteria. ([Report](https://drive.google.com/file/d/1sSTh-uVmRqTWzvqOrSSbzzUMZ8kPmZFY/view))

 -   **Bachelor thesis: Quantum (Non-interactive) Proofs** (2022-2023), Supervisor: [Shahram Khazaei](https://sharif.ir/~shahram.khazaei/home.html)
-	- A literature survey on quantum non-interactive proof systems (The QMA complexity class, Quantum PCP conjecture and obstacles in proving it).
+	- A literature survey on quantum non-interactive proof systems (The QMA complexity class, Quantum PCP conjecture and obstacles in proving it). ([Thesis]())

 -   **An Overview of the BQP Class** (Summer 2022)
 	- The course project of the graduate Complexity Theory course (Instructor: [Amir Daneshgar](http://math.sharif.ir/faculties/daneshgar)); A literature survey on quantum computational models (quantum Turing machines and quantum circuits), the BQP class, how it relates to classical complexity classes, and oracle separation results.